-Describe the process for awarding funds to state recipients and how the state will make its allocation available Not applicable to units of general local government, and non- profit organizations, including community and faith-based organizations.
-(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faithbased and other Not applicable community-based organizations).
-(HOPWA only)
+Describe the process for awarding funds to state None

+recipients and how the

+state will make its

+allocation available

+to units of general local

+government, and non-

+profit organizations,

+including community and

+faith-based

+organizations.
+(ESG only)

+Identify the method of Not applicable

+selecting project sponsors

+(including providing full

+access to grassroots faith-

+based and other

+community-based

+organizations).
+(HOPWA

+only)

-Describe how resources will be allocated among funding categories.
-This category is allocated approximately \$12 million for eligible projects.
+Describe how resources will be allocated among This category is allocated approximately \$12 million for eligible projects. funding categories.
 Describe threshold factors and grant size limits.
-The key thresholds include complete applications and location in a nonentitlement area of NC.
+The key thresholds include complete applications and location in a non-entitlement area of NC.
 Grant size limits are anticipated not to exceed \$950,000 per project; however, if additional funds are available the maximum could be increased not to exceed \$5,000,000.

 What are the outcome measures expected as a result of the method of distribution?
-The anticipated outcomes for the CDBG-NR program is to create and preserve affordable housing; provide transitional housing and emergency shelters; and meet non-housing community development needs such as community centers, parks, greenways, and sidewalks.
+The anticipated outcome measures for the CDBG-NR program is to create and preserve affordable housing; provide transitional housing and emergency shelters; and meet non-housing community development needs such as community centers, parks, greenways, and sidewalks.
 4 State Program Name: Emergency Solutions Program (ESG) Funding Sources: ESG